dougeby/IntuneDocs/intune/corporate-identifiers-add.md

 3. Click the folder icon and specify the path to the list you want to import.
 Navigate to the .csv file, and choose **Add**.

 4. If the .csv file contains corporate identifiers that are already in Intune, but have different details, the **Review duplicate identifiers** popup appears.
 Select the identifiers that you want to overwrite into Intune and choose **Ok** to add the identifiers.
+For each identifier, only the first duplicate will be compared.

 ### Manually enter corporate identifiers